 Everyone knows that the Eiffel Tower is a huge, magnificent structure.
-But compared to the size of the night sky, it’s impossibly small.
+But compared to the size of the night sky, it’s still quite small.

-Which parts of this image do jump out?
+Which parts of this photo do jump out?
 Simple: the Eiffel Tower itself, the spotlight, and the cloud above it.
-To a lesser degree, all the other lights in the city are positive space as well, and that’s it.
-Every other aspect of this photo fades into the background.
+To a lesser degree, all the other city lights are positive space as well, and that’s it.
+The rest of this photo fades into the background.
 It’s very heavy on negative space.

 Positive and negative space matter because each one carries a different emotional message.

-This photo does have some regions of negative space — the water and the clouds — but it’s pretty heavy on positive space, too.
-Several different elements of the photo all stand out and attract attention, which makes the photo more active and dynamic.
+This photo does have some regions of negative space — the water, for example — but it’s pretty heavy on positive space, too.
+Several different elements of the photo all stand out and attract attention, which makes the final result more active and dynamic.

 Photos with high amounts of positive space are:

 The emotions of negative space are just the opposite.
 They give your photos a sense of calm, peacefulness, and subtlety.
-Depending upon your subject, they can even appear lonely or solemn.
+Depending upon your subject, they also can appear lonely or solemn.